The Drop Kick

-The Drop Kick (also known as Glitter in the UK) is a 1927 silent film directed by Millard Webb, adapted from the novel Glitter (1925) by Katherine Brush, about a college football player (Richard Barthelmess).
+The Drop Kick (also known as Glitter in the UK) is a 1927 American silent film directed by Millard Webb, adapted from the novel Glitter (1925) by Katherine Brush, about a college football player (Richard Barthelmess).
 It was one of the early films of John Wayne who was only aged 20 in the film.
 He too played a college footballer.